walczakw/p1-brilliant-vision/docs/user-stories/USER-STORIES.md

 __Description:__

 As a user I would like to see a hero section underneath a header.
-The hero section will display a picture on the left and a text on the right.
+The hero section will display a picture and a welcoming text.
 Refer to attached wireframes for more details.

-__Acceptance Criteria:__
+[Link](https://github.com/walczakw/p1-brilliant-vision/blob/main/docs/wireframes/wireframes.pdf)

 ---